 Germantown man's sentencing for sex abuse of a minor postponed

 Dec.
-17—The sentencing for a Frederick man who sexually abused a minor was postponed Friday since he was not transported to the courthouse, a spokesman said.
+17—The sentencing for a Germantown man who sexually abused a minor was postponed Friday since he was not transported to the courthouse, a spokesman said.

 It was not clear why the man was not transported to the courthouse, the spokesman said.